 German business confidence at all time high

-The Munich-based Ifo think tank today announced confidence among German firms rose in December to a record high.
+The Munich-based Ifo think tank today announced confidence among German firms rose in January to another record high.

-The Business Climate Index rose to 109.9 in December, up from 109.3 the previous month.
+The closely-watched Business Climate Index rose to 110.3 in January, up from 109.8 in December – the eight consecutive monthly increase.

 Ifo surveys around 7,000 German manufacturing, construction, wholesale and retail companies each month.